 - Excellence in teaching, marked by rigor and relevance.

-- Facilitating meaningful and engaging learning experiences for our candidates that will enhance their ability to incorporate the National Educational Technology Standards (NETS) into all aspects of their professional practice.
+- Facilitating meaningful and engaging learning experiences for our candidates that will enhance their ability to incorporate the ISTE, COSN, and iNACOL standards into all aspects of their professional practice.

 - Purposeful and necessary service to the department, college, university, schools, and profession.

-- Democratic principles of educational equity for all learners exemplified through reflective teaching, learning, leadership, and service.
-We value diversity, collaboration, professionalism, and shared governance.
+- Democratic principles of educational equity for all learners modeled through reflective teaching, learning, leadership, service and the use of accessible technologies.
+We value diversity, global collaboration, professionalism, and shared governance.

 - A safe, collegial workplace established and sustained by its members who are valued for their talents and diversity of experiences, background, and perspectives.